puluosite/techblog/multithreading.md

 }
 ```
-Note that `s_int` can be initialized before omp_parallel or can be init during omp_parallel.
+Note that `s_my` can be initialized before omp_parallel or can be init during omp_parallel.
 We cannot assume `s_my` ctor will do things before parallel region, and is threadsafe.

 ## Debug Tools